 If you’re gluten-free, you could use gluten-free bread to make the breadcrumbs, or substitute with roasted pumpkin seeds or toasted flaked almonds – I think either would serve well to add a contrastingly crunchy texture.
 Almond bacon would also work well!

 What I love most about this dish is that it’s just as creamy, comforting and satisfying as a regular carbonara for example, but you don’t feel queasy after eating it.
 It’s also vegan and gluten-free, so can be enjoyed by many more people.

 It comes together fairly quickly – you can skip out the breadcrumbs if you’re really pressed for time.
 You can either use canned pumpkin purée or roast/boil a whole pumpkin when you have time, purée it all, divide it up into smaller portions and freeze it, which is what I like to do.

 Then when you really quickly want to whip yourself up a creamy pumpkin pasta sauce, all you need to do is open your freezer.
-Frozen pumpkin purée is useful not only for pasta dishes like this, but you can also use it for soups, risottos, or granola bites.
+Frozen pumpkin purée is useful not only for pasta dishes like this, but you can also use it for soups or risottos.

 I hope you’ll love this Creamy Vegan Pumpkin Chestnut Pasta!
 Looking for more creamy vegan pasta recipes?
 Check out my:

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.

 - 200 g (7oz) pasta (ensure gluten-free if necessary)